The Centre for Health Innovation

-The first integrative cancer care and research centre in Central and Eastern Canada, the OICC has been awarded the two largest-ever integrative cancer care research grants in North America.
+For almost 10 years, the OICC focused on changing how people are living with cancer, as a regional centre of the Canadian College of Naturopathic Medicine.
+The OICC was the first integrative cancer care and research centre in Central and Eastern Canada, and was awarded the two largest-ever integrative cancer care research grants in North America.

 In 2017, Dr. Seely, ND was the recipient of the Dr. Rogers Prize for excellence in Complementary and Alternative Medicine.

-Our team of health-care practitioners have training in naturopathic medicine, integrative medical care, acupuncture and TCM, nutrition, IV therapy, physiotherapy, massage therapy, lymphedema and lymphatic drainage, exercise therapy and yoga, psychotherapy and hypnosis.
+Our team of health-care practitioners have training in naturopathic medicine, integrative medical care, acupuncture and TCM, craniosacral therapy, nutrition, IV therapy, physiotherapy, massage therapy, lymphedema and lymphatic drainage, reflexology, exercise therapy and yoga, psychotherapy and hypnosis.

-We are driven to educate and empower people with cancer, or those attempting to prevent cancer, on how best to take control of their own health.
+We are driven to educate and empower people on how best to take control of their own health.
 Patients are encouraged to take an active role in their healing process through the adoption of self-care practices that support their body, mind and spirit.